mozilla-services/autopush/docs/architecture.rst

     messages-2015-02

-Tables must be created and have their read/write units properly allocated by a separate process in advance of the month swith-over as autopush nodes will assume the tables already exist.
+Tables must be created and have their read/write units properly allocated by a separate process in advance of the month switch-over as autopush nodes will assume the tables already exist.
 Scripts are provided that can be run weekly to ensure all necessary tables are present, and tables old enough are dropped.

-Within a few days of the new month, the loads on the prior months table will fall as all clients transition solely to the new month.
+Within a few days of the new month, the load on the prior months table will fall as all clients transition solely to the new month.
 The read/write units on the prior month then may be lowered.